Citizenship and Application for Health Insurance

 Do you need information about your consumer rights regarding health insurance?
 The Colorado Division of Insurance can help.
 You can contact them at 303-894-7490 or get help online.
 Get more information or file a complaint »

 Do you have questions about public health coverage such as Health First Colorado (Colorado’s Medicaid Program) or Child Health Plan Plus?
 The Colorado Department of Health Care Policy and Financing can help.
-You can contact them at 303-866-3513 or 800-221-3943 or visit their website.
+You can contact them at 800-221-3943 or visit their website.
 Get more information »

 This report by the Centers for Medicare & Medicaid Services evaluates enrollee experiences with Qualified Health Plans offered through Health Insurance Marketplaces and the Small Business Health Options Program.